kvn13github/Generate-a-Julia-set-fractal-based-on-prime-numbers./README.md

 I was curious if I could make fractals with them.

-Just install the necessarry dependencies then run from the terminal, I've provided a bunch of examples.
+Just install the dependencies then run from the terminal, I've provided a bunch of examples.

 This is just a first tryout script, but there's lots I can still do with it.
 For example instead of changing the parameters in the code itself, I could ask the user to input them.